TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-wellsprings-of-vitality.md

 #### C2.
 East reservoir

-> In the north of this large natural cave, a 30 foot tall cliff overlooks an
+> At the centre of this giant basin, a hunched older man sits near a small fire,
-> empty basin.
-A boat, chained to the top of the cliff hangs down the wall.
-In
-> the south west wall of the basin, 20 feet up, a channel opens into the cavern.
+> staring into it, a bag of weapons to his side.
+Closer to the man, a mound,
+> shaped in a crescent is covered in a sheet.
 >
-> At the centre of bottom of the basin, a hunched older man sits near a small
-> fire, staring into it, a bag of weapons to his side.
-Closer to the man, a
-> mound, shaped in a crescent is covered in a sheet.
->
-> At the edge of the cavern, to the east, a few small bunched mounds are covered
+> At the edge of the basin, to the east, a few small bunched mounds are covered
 > by a white sheet.
 Nearby those, two unconscious robed figures are tied up.
+>
+> To the north of the basin stands a 30 foot tall slimy cliff atop which a
+> tunnel exits.
+A boat hangs down the wall, chained to the top of the cliff.
+A
+> 10 wide channel opens into the basin, 20 feet up the south west wall, the
+> shadows beyond impenetrable.

+The channel in the south west wall of the basin leads to area C4.
+The tunnel leads to area C1.

 The man at the centre is **Icpi**, Icpicoualt, (LG [Couatl] male) in the form of a [Veteran] male.
 Icpi is mourning the loss of his mother, Tlene